 Background of the Study

 Election is the process of choosing leaders in a democratic process where a legitimate change of government is constitutionally allowed (Johari, 2011).
 In a general sense of description, an election is the act of selecting a person deemed suitable for a particular position or office of leadership.
 In a liberal democracy like Nigeria, election is the best option to change government periodically.
 It does not only promote leadership change but also it encourages accountability in leadership.
 It allows for participation and it helps to reside power to the people.
 To be precise, elections are the best means to make the sovereign power of the masses known.
 The people have the political right to decide who should govern them in a free and fair conduct called ‘election’.
 Therefore, elections constitute an essential principle in any liberal democracy.
 Election in a democracy is very important because it is through which that the expression of the people is shown via legitimacy and leadership succession.
 According to Dickerson,M.et al (1990) election is defined as a post mortem that investigate the record of office holders whose actual performance may have little to do with promises made when they were previously elected.
 This is a way of censuring, reposing function in a ruler that is popularly accepted and ejecting an unpopular leader.
 This method shuns mutiny and chaos in a system hence it reflects peaceful hand-over from one administration to the other so long as the process is devoid of election rigging.
 The process of election is one popularly known to draw out a large number of people from the comfort of their homes to the ballot boxes and INEC approved polling units where the people according to the rule of democracy have the right and the power to vote and elect which electoral candidate they want to lead them.
-This study examined the process of the conduct of the 2019 Presidential Election, the outcome and analysis of the voting pattern and its implications and also analyzed the opinions of the electors using Lagos State as a case study
+This study examined the process of the conduct of the 2019 Presidential Election, the outcome and analysis of the voting pattern and its implications and also analyzed the opinions of the electorates using Lagos State as a case study.

-The last election held in Nigeria was in The democratic presidential election that was held on February 16, 2019 and is the sixth of its kind since the hand over from the military rule by General Abdu Salam Abubakar on May 29, 1999.
+The last election held in Nigeria was the democratic presidential election held on February 16, 2019 and is the sixth of its kind since the hand over from the military rule by General Abdu Salam Abubakar on May 29, 1999.
 It was then that Nigeria migrated from the military rule to democracy.